markacraig/c_play/README.md

-# This repo is for storing the exercises from Algorithms in C
+# This repo is for storing the exercises from "Algorithms in C"

 ## To Ruild
     mkdir build